Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 Actual versus predicted Highway MPG on the 20% hold-out set (Image by Author)

-For the programmatically inclined, the following Python code produced these results:
+The following Python code produced these results:

 import pandas as pd